Shipaaaa/DS-BDA/hadoop-sample/README.md

 * ZIP-ed src folder with your implementation
 * Screenshot of successfully executed tests
-* Screenshot of successfully uploaded file into HDFS
+* Screenshot of a successfully uploaded file into HDFS
-* Screenshots of successfully executed job and result
+* Screenshots of a successfully executed job and result
 * Quick build and deploy manual (commands, OS requirements etc)

 #### Optional